In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

 Stripe POS integration

-Stripe works with many POS systems some of which include Collect for Stripe, Big Cartel, Payment for Stripe and Inner Fence.
+Stripe works with many POS systems, some of which include Collect for Stripe, Big Cartel, Payment for Stripe, and Inner Fence.

 Consequently, Stripe Terminal integrates with JavaScript web apps or iOS and Android apps using Stripe’s SDK and APIs.

-Top apps for Stripe Payments .
+Top apps for Stripe Payments.

 Moreover, you can collect credit card payments on your mobile device and leverage a point of sale (POS) app to set up a pop-up or permanent shop.

-There are a vast ecosystems of partners in Stripe that allows you to incorporate with different platforms, including payments, accounting, analytics, POS or other services.
-Moreover, you can also choose to leverage Stripe’s built-in functionality for many of your payment needs.
+There are vast ecosystems of partners in Stripe that allow you to incorporate with different platforms, including payments, accounting, analytics, POS, or other services.

 Stripe vs PayPal: Who should you choose?